PerfectlySoft/Perfect-TensorFlow/README.md

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project but can also be used as an independent module.

-Ensure you have installed and activated the latest Swift 3.1 tool chain.
+Ensure you have installed and activated the latest Swift 3.1 tool chain; The source code is also compatible with Swift 4.0 (tested by Xcode 9.0 beta 9M136h).

 ## Project Status